CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Books and Notes.** Within the room, you'll find books and notes scattered about, as Sylas is striving to master the art of brewing potions and creating alchemical mixtures.
 These books and notes primarily consist of basic texts on alchemy.
 Any character with proficiency in Arcana can observe that Sylas's setup seems to be geared toward crafting potions of invisibility, although he has yet to achieve success.

-Among the books, there's a tome penned in Dwarvish.
+Among the books, there's a tome penned in Tunnel-tongue.
 It's the journal of an adventurer named Urmon, detailing the history of the Lost Mine of Tundelver and the Forge of Runes (Information in the first and second paragraphs of the "Background" section).
 In addition, Urmon's journal recounts that a magical mace named Lightbringer was commissioned by Lathander, the god of dawn, from the mages collaborating with serpentkins and molekin from Tundelver's Pact.
 This mace went missing when Tide Echo Tunnels and its mine vanished from history.
 (Characters might find the mace in part 4, "Tide Echo Tunnels.")

 #### Developments